How to Reduce the Energy Cost for a Wastewater Aeration System

 Use an Appropriately Sized Aeration System

-Proper sizing is important for efficiency.
+Proper sizing is important in the design of efficient surface aerators for wastewater treatment.
 Using more diffusers distributes oxygen more evenly throughout the tank and leads to greater efficiency.
 Using fewer diffusers leads to reduced efficiency and higher costs.

 Operate Correctly Sized Blowers

 An aeration system’s blowers must be large enough so the system can operate at full power without damaging the diffusers.
 Optimally the system should have a minimum 5:1 turndown ratio.
 To increase turndown, a plant can replace a larger blower with one or more smaller ones, use variable frequency drives (VFDs) or use inlet throttling to alter the airflow of existing blowers.
 The city of Waukesha, Wisconsin, for example, decreased its energy use by 1,000,000 kWh/year by switching to smaller blowers.
 The change led to a reduction of 9% in power usage and annual energy cost savings of $65,000.

 The type of material needed will vary with the air pressure, the volume of wastewater, and the composition of the wastewater.
 Wastewater that contains a high concentration of biosolids or certain chemicals needs hardier diffusers.
 Some wastewater also requires diffusers with a special coating such as SSI’s PTFE to resist fouling and extend the lifespan of the membranes.

 Scrub or pressure-wash diffusers periodically, or clean out flexible diffusers by temporarily increasing the airflow in the system.
 The temporary increase in airflow removes deposits from pores and helps diffusers continue to be flexible.